 What aims do you have for your future soccer career?

 I want to go as high as possible, I’d love to move up to the higher divisions here in Sweden: Superettan and Allsvenskan.
 I’d also love to play elsewhere in Europe: Spain, and Holland.

 Finally, what advice would you offer to players attending PSC’s future combines and tours?

-My advice would be to play your game, do what you’re best at.
-Do the simple things well, work hard and keep and open mind.
+My advice would be to play your game and do what you’re best at.
+Do the simple things well, work hard, and keep an open mind.

 Bodens BK, along with a host of other clubs and scouts, will be on the lookout for talented players during PSC’s six combine events across the States this June and July.
 Be sure to visit our Upcoming Events page for more information.